rtansf/cubify/README.md

 <h1>Cubify - "Data Cubes On Steroids" </h1>

 Cubify is a tool written in python for data analysts who require "data agility".
 If you need to experiment with different ways of binning data, and viewing data at various levels of granularity, Cubify is for you!
-With Cubify, you can easily create a data cube from CSV and then transform the cube into other cubes by binning and aggregation with just a few calls to the Cubify API.
-In almost no time, you will gain insights into your data.
+With Cubify, you can easily create a data cube from CSV and then transform the cube into other cubes by binning and aggregation.
+With just a few calls to the Cubify API, and in almost no time, you will start gaining insights into your data.

 So what is a data cube?
 It is simply a structure that organizes data into dimensions and measures, concepts used in data warehouse systems.